 Cloud computing has lowered the bar to deploying new apps.
 Robotic process automation is driving efficiency and consistency by applying business rules to eliminate high-volume tasks like reconciliations.
 Artificial intelligence, machine learning, and more recently, deep learning, are predicted to have an ever-increasing impact on Finance and Accounting departments.

 These technologies are leading to the development of a robotic accounting department, and forward-thinking CFOs are excited about the opportunity to realize a much higher people ROI.

 These CFOs are using the robotic accounting department, not to replace accountants, but to drive their evolution.
 Instead of staying bogged down by multiple spreadsheets and manual processes, accountants can take on more valuable, interesting, and strategic roles, including:

-- The Compliance Expert, responsible for aligning the organization with external regulations
+· The Compliance Expert, responsible for aligning the institution with external regulations

-- The Auditor, who—finally freed of aggregating paper documentation—can now focus on the analysis of past and current decisions
+· The Auditor, who—finally freed of aggregating paper documentation—can now focus on analysis of past and current decisions

 Read this white paper to dive deeper into each of these roles, and discover the role you could play in the robotic accounting department of tomorrow at your institution.